basar-yilmaz/DivSuite/README.md

     ```
     *   The `.pkl` file should typically contain a data structure (like a dictionary or a NumPy array) representing the similarity matrix between items.
     *   When `use_similarity_scores` is `true`, the `embedder` settings are ignored for ILD calculation.
+    *   **Why use `use_similarity_scores`?** Use this if you already have pre-calculated pairwise similarity scores between items (e.g., ground truth similarities or scores derived from a specific method).
+This avoids recalculating similarities on-the-fly and is useful when focusing purely on the diversification algorithm's performance given fixed similarities.
+    *   **Note:** `use_similarity_scores` and `use_precomputed_embeddings` (in the `embedder` section) cannot both be true simultaneously.
+Choose one method for providing pre-calculated knowledge if needed.

 ### Algorithm Parameters